Notice of Amendment:

 Part I: Confirmations

-- Each party to a motion or conference must file a Form 14C Confirmation or the parties may file one jointly, no later than 2 p.m. two business days before the date of the motion or conference.
+- Each party to a motion or conference must file either a Form 14C Confirmation of Motion or Form 17F Confirmation of Conference, or the parties may file one jointly, no later than 2 p.m. three business days before the date of the motion or conference.

-- The parties or their counsel should consult with each other prior to filing their Form 14C Confirmations, unless the parties are self-represented and prohibited from communicating by court order.
+- The parties or their counsel should consult with each other prior to filing their Form 14C Confirmation of Motion or Form 17F Confirmation of Conference, unless the parties are self-represented and prohibited from communicating by court order.

-- Where Form 14C Confirmations have not been filed by at least one party, the conference or motion will not be scheduled on the event list and, as a result, will not be heard by the court.
+- Where Form 14C Confirmation of Motion or Form 17F Confirmation of Conference forms have not been filed by at least one party, the conference or motion will not be scheduled on the event list and, as a result, will not be heard by the court.
 Costs may also be ordered against a party who has not filed the confirmation.

-- Form 14C Confirmations must only list the specific issues that are to be addressed at the event.
+- Form 14C Confirmations of Motion or Form 17F Confirmation of Conference forms must only list the specific issues that are to be addressed at the event.
 They should also indicate which materials the judge should review with clear reference to the specific volume, tab and page numbers of the Continuing Record.
 Failure to provide this information may result in the materials not being reviewed by the judge or the motion not being heard on that day.

-- Form 14C Confirmations must also include an appropriate time estimate for the entire motion or conference, including time required by the other party.
+- Form 14C Confirmation of Motion or Form 17F Conformation of Conference forms must also include an appropriate time estimate for the entire motion or conference, including time required by the other party.
 Parties will be held to the time stated on their confirmations.

 Part II: Motions